redforks/myprojs/README.md

 `myprojs` is a python script manages git directories.

-If you like me have many projects use `git` as source repository, you'll known the pain of forget to `push` your source code.
+If you like me have many projects use `git` as source repository, you'll know the pain of forget to `push` your source code.

 Use `myprojs` to cure the pain: